Chapter 2:

 Framed by a medium shot, he begins walking towards the thrones, careful to maintain a posture both befitting his high standing and accentuating his humility and submission before the king.
 Despite his best efforts, he appears to shrink with every step.
 Just as his illustrious coat disappears below the frame, the perspective returns to a wide shot.
 We now see that rather than shrink, the nobleman has been steadily sinking into the carpet.

-He continues trying to wade towards the princess but struggles to even lift his legs.
-Dark red mud spills over the carpet's sides.
+He continues trying to wade towards the princess, but struggles to even lift his legs.
+Dark red mud spills over the sides of the carpet.
 The sunbeam fades away.
 A sudden gust of wind blows into the hall.
 The nobleman stumbles.
 He tries to get back up, but his arms are stuck.
 A medium close-up allows us to see his chest shivering as it heaves and falls, his dull hair covering his downturned face.
 It has begun to rain.
 The king rises.

 His body has been swallowed by layers of cashmere and velvet.
 Encumbered by enumerable jewels and golden trinkets, he is an amorphous cone of power peaking in the needlepoint of his uncrowned head.
 As he extends his leg backwards, lightning strikes outside and illuminates his face for a split-second close-up shot, revealing empty eye sockets and a dangling jaw kept attached only by a thin string of decomposing skin.
 Then, his leg juts forward.